bayumaulanaimran/Pi-Locker/README.md

 Enjoy Our Experience."

-Randomized pin keypad that built to this customized Pi-Locker is expected to minimize fingerprint smudges on the touch screen as a result of constant pressing of pin keys
+Randomized dots security that built to this customized Pi-Locker is expected to minimize fingerprint smudges on the touch screen as a result of touch/press/drag in constant places.

 **Pi locker :**

 " The only lockscreen that is professional and opensourced, you cannot only [customize the lockscreen], but [fork the code and build your own lockscreen], because you deserve this and we support openness. "

-This customized Pi-Locker is just for experimental study in software engineering to find out how effective the use of a randomized keypad is in reducing the constant smudges on the touch screen and reducing the risk of pin leakage.
+This customized Pi-Locker is just for experimental study in software engineering to find out how effective the use of randomized dots security is in reducing the constant smudges on the touch screen and reducing the risk of brute force and smudge attack.

 **Pi-Locker features :**